What you see here are NOS tubes, that I purchased when I was their main distributer.

 Zipped file

-Datasheets of obsolete AVVT radio receiver tubes, like Marconi_R etc.
+datasheets of obsolete AVVT radio receiver tubes,

-With AVVT tubes you need to know where you buy.
+1999-2001.
 They really made some good stuff.
-I have kept track of the reliability of all tubes I sold, be registering the series numbers.
+I kept track of the reliability of all tubes I sold, be registering the series numbers.
 From this I can conclude, that the AVVT tubes from 1999-2001 were generally of very good quality.
-For me, these are the only years from wich you can buy them without risk.
+For me, these are the only years from which you can buy them without risk.
 Specially in 2000 and 2001, tubes were made of almost near-perfect quality with respect to reliability and lifetime.
-Tubes from before 1999 can be good, as long as they are not private branded.
-So there must be only "AVVT" on those, and you're ok.
+I was always carefully monitoring the quality.
+I don't have any of those anymore, apart from some AV5B and AV8B, but provided such tubes test strong, that is probably what they are.

 TUBE TEST REPORT